BrysonBurr/Home-Credit-Project/README.md

 # Home Credit Project

-## Business problem and Project Objective
+## Business problem and project objective
 Home Credit Group aims to broaden financial inclusion for unbanked populations by providing a positive and safe borrowing experience.
 The key challenge is accurately predicting which loan applicants will be able to repay their loans.
 This prediction is critical because:

 1. Rejecting good applicants means lost business opportunities